quickemu-project/quickemu/README.md

 along with the [VirtIO drivers for Windows](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/) and creates a virtual machine configuration.

-**During the Windows install network interfaces are completely disabled!** This is to allow those users who want to create local accounts to do so.
-A side affect is that the first time **Windows boots with the QEMU network enabled it will blue screen, automatically restart and then start normally with fully functioning networking**.

 ```bash
 quickget windows 11
 quickemu --vm windows-11.conf